 The PCC Group operates two separate pension schemes, one for Police Officers and another for Police Staff.

-Police officers pay contributions of between 11.0% and 15.05% and Surrey Police pay an employer contribution rate of 31%.
-A specific grant of £2m towards pension costs was also received in 2022/23 to assist in funding the employer contributions.
+Police officers pay contributions of 13.5% and Surrey Police pay an employer contribution rate of 35.3%.
+A specific grant of £2m towards pension costs was also received in 2023/24 to assist in funding the employer contributions.